Itatodon

 from Asia.
 It is known from a holotype right lower molar and referred isolated right lower molar and fragment of the left lower molar.
-When it was first described, it was thought to be a docodontan, but some recent phylogenetic studies have assigned it, along with its close relative Paritatodon to Shuotheriidae, while others continue to consider it a docodont.
+When it was first described, it was thought to be a docodontan, but one recent phylogenetic studies have assigned it, along with its close relative Paritatodon to Shuotheriidae, while others continue to consider it a docodont.